cwaldock1/abundance-comparison/README.md

 ### /functions

 Function to extract absence records from a buffered size around a known occurrence record:
-get_buffered_absences.R
+_get_buffered_absences.R_

 Function to standardize rasters to a common grid scheme through inverse distance weighted interpolation:
-standardize_raster.R
+_standardize_raster.R_

-### scripts
+### /scripts

 Both of the RLS and BBS datasets have the following scripts:

-data-processing:
+_data-processing_:
 • reads in full datasets and selects appropriate fields
 • aggregates abundances across years and local replicates
 • filters species by number of records
 • estimates species properties and filters to only 50 species in our different abundance classes
 • buffers absences for each species
-• saves a set of files containing species abundance information
+• saves a set of files containing species abundance information to which mdoels are later fitted and tests.

-environmental-data:

-environmental-cross-validation:

-scripts/01_rls-data-processing _aim of script is to produce a subset of the RLS data and species which provide an analysis of abundance.
-The output of this script is a matrix of sites by species that is sparse with all surveys performed in the autralian subset_

-scripts/02_rls-environmental-data...

-## data-processing - BBS

-### ../bbs/01-bbs-data-processing.R

-Script to read in the raw BBS datasets and process following the same procedures as above.
+_environmental-data_:
+• reads in and transforms all environmental rasters
+• extracts environment values of sites from rasters
+• performs PCA across relevant raster layers
+• builds set of standarized rasters with a common grid system and transformations that match the covariate dataset
+• produces the xy covariate dataset used in the models

+_environmental-cross-validation_:
+• produces a set of data that have a in-the-bag sample to which models are fitted and a out-of-bag sample on which models are tests.
+• the out-the-bag is determined along one axis of a species environmental niche
+• produces a  set of oob cross-validation data to which models are later fitted and tested.